REVIEW:

 much needed energy and overall kayak control for the sake of a poorly

-primitive design, create excess drag making for a wearier paddler at the
+their primitive design, create excess drag making for a wearier paddler

 The SealLine SmartTrack Control System, a system with solid foot braces